shaneholloman/fabric/patterns/write_essay/system.md

 Whatever the reason, there seems a clear correlation between intelligence and willingness to consider shocking ideas.
 This isn't just because smart people actively work to find holes in conventional thinking.
 I think conventions also have less hold over them to start with.
 You can see that in the way they dress.

 It's not only in the sciences that heresy pays off.
 In any competitive field, you can win big by seeing things that others daren't.
 And in every field there are probably heresies few dare utter.
 Within the US car industry there is a lot of hand-wringing now about declining market share.
 Yet the cause is so obvious that any observant outsider could explain it in a second: they make bad cars.
-And they have for so long that by now the US car brands are antibrands — something you'd buy a car despite, not because of.
+And they have for so long that by now the US car brands are anti-brands — something you'd buy a car despite, not because of.
 Cadillac stopped being the Cadillac of cars in about 1970.
 And yet I suspect no one dares say this.
 [11] Otherwise these companies would have tried to fix the problem.

 Training yourself to think unthinkable thoughts has advantages beyond the thoughts themselves.
 It's like stretching.
 When you stretch before running, you put your body into positions much more extreme than any it will assume during the run.
 If you can think things so outside the box that they'd make people's hair stand on end, you'll have no trouble with the small trips outside the box that people call innovative.

-Pensieri Stretti
+---

+**Pensieri Stretti**

 When you find something you can't say, what do you do with it?
 My advice is, don't say it.
 Or at least, pick your battles.